-You can usually only apply for up to 5 undergraduate or Bachelor's degree courses at up to 5 universities.
-So you need to do lots of research on courses and universities before you apply.
+Choosing a Bachelor's (undergraduate) degree is a big decision.
+You can choose up to five undergraduate courses at up to 5 universities, so you need to do lots of research on courses and universities before you apply.

 We'd obviously love you to choose Portsmouth.
 But we also want to make sure you choose the right course and university for you.

 You probably already know what subjects you enjoy and what you're good at.
 Spend some time looking at your options and be honest with yourself about what you like about a subject before choosing your degree.
 Can you see yourself dedicating time and energy to it in the future?
 Your degree will probably be 3 or 4 years and influence your future career, so you should pick something you're excited to specialise in.